 Did You Know?

-• There are over 200 million girls and women alive today who are survivors of FGM.
+- There are over 230 million girls and women alive today who are survivors of FGM and need access to appropriate care services.

-• Girls are today one third less likely to be subjected to FGM compared to 30 years ago; however, progress needs to be at least 10 times faster to meet the global target of FGM elimination by 2030.
+- Today, one out of three girls undergo FGM compared to one out of two girls thirty years ago, however, progress needs to be at least 10 times faster to meet the global target of FGM elimination by 2030.

-• In 2024, nearly 4.4 million girls - or more than 12,000 each day - are at risk of female genital mutilation around the world.
+- In 2025, more than 4.4 million girls - or about 12,200 each day - are at risk of female genital mutilation around the world.

-• The financial cost of health care for FGM survivors is USD 1.4 billion every year.
+- The estimated health costs for FGM survivors is USD 1.4 billion every year.

 Websites